Logic and Computation through the Lens of Semirings: Preliminaries

-where the size of the input $n$ is encoded in unary in the $n$ first negative coordinates.
-The output mapping $g_O\colon \mathcal{S}\to \mathcal{O}$ maps a state to the string consisting of its first $l$ positive coordinates, where $l$ is the number of consecutive ones stored in the negative coordinates starting from the first negative coordinate.
+The node labelled by $N$ is the unique \emph{output node}.
+Once this node is reached, the computation halts resulting in the string consisting of the first $l$ positive coordinates, where $l$ is the number of consecutive $1$s stored in the negative coordinates starting from the first negative coordinate. \end{definition}